 The American Civil Liberties Union of Missouri Foundation is a registered 501(c)3 organization.
 It is the organization through which we carry out our legal advocacy, litigation and publication work.
 Gifts to this entity are tax-deductible.

 Federal laws require that we operate these entities separately; however, gifts to both support the ACLU.
-Whether you choose to make your gifts to ACLU-MO, Inc., or ACLU-MO Foundation, you can be confident that your financial contribution will support, promote and defend civil liberties.
+Whether you choose to make your gifts to ACLU of Missouri, Inc., or ACLU of Missouri Foundation, you can be confident that your financial contribution will support, promote and defend civil liberties.

 These include freedom of speech, association and assembly, freedom of the press, freedom of religion and the right to petition the government for a redress of grievances.

 The right to equal treatment regardless of race, sex, religion, national origin, sexual orientation, age, disability, or other such classifications.
 These rights apply to the voting booth, the classroom, the workplace and the courts.